Lorti/manu.ninja/src/pages/2018-12-24-scaffolding-a-progressive-web-app-using-vue-cli-3/index.md

 #### Inspect cache and test offline functionality

-When you visit your application in the browser the Service Worker automatically caches all HTML, JavaScript, CSS and image files.
-You can inspect the cache storage in your browser's development tools.
+When you visit your application in the browser the Service Worker automatically caches all HTML, CSS, JavaScript and image files.
+You can inspect the cache storage in your browser's development tools:

 ![Cache Storage](/images/vue-cli-3-pwa/cache-storage.png)

 Next, you should test if the Service Worker correctly proxies network requests when you're offline, and returns the cached results.
-You can unplug your Ethernet cable, disconnect from your Wi-Fi, or use a network filter in your browser's development tools.
+You can unplug your Ethernet cable, disconnect from your Wi-Fi, or use the network filter in your browser's development tools.
 If you do so you should still be able to visit your site, as (almost) all assets are provided by the Service Worker.

 ![Network ✔️ Offline (from ServiceWorker)](/images/vue-cli-3-pwa/from-service-worker.png)

 ## Configure the Progressive Web App plugin

-You have already seen where many libraries (Babel, PostCSS, ESLint …) can be configured: In dedicated config files or in `package.json` fields.
-For many plugins, especially official Vue CLI plugins in the `@vue` namespace there's another place for configuration: `vue.config.js`.
+You have already seen where libraries (Babel, PostCSS, ESLint …) can be configured when using Vue CLI 3: in dedicated config files or in `package.json` fields.
+For many plugins, especially official Vue CLI plugins in the `@vue` namespace, there's another place for configuration: `vue.config.js`.

 The `vue.config.js` does not exist when you initially create a project with Vue CLI 3.
 You have to create it youself if you want to change the default configuration of your Vue CLI plugins.
+It has to export a single configuration object via `module.exports = {}`.

 Here's an example configuration for my [Japanese Phrasebook](https://japanese-phrasebook.com/) Progressive Web App built with Vue CLI 3: